coreos/ignition/doc/configuration-v2_4-experimental.md

   * **_config_** (objects): options related to the configuration.
     * **_append_** (list of objects): a list of the configs to be appended to the current config.
       * **source** (string): the URL of the config.
 Supported schemes are `http`, `https`, `s3`, `tftp`, and [`data`][rfc2397].
 Note: When using `http`, it is advisable to use the verification option to ensure the contents haven't been modified.
+      * **httpHeaders** (list of lists of strings): specifies a list of headers.
+Each header is represented by a list of two strings, where the first string is the header name, and the second is its value.
+Example: `["Keep-Alive", "300"]`.
+Note: applicable for `http` and `https` source schemes only.
       * **_verification_** (object): options related to the verification of the config.
         * **_hash_** (string): the hash of the config, in the form `<type>-<value>` where type is `sha512`.
     * **_replace_** (object): the config that will replace the current.
       * **source** (string): the URL of the config.
 Supported schemes are `http`, `https`, `s3`, `tftp`, and [`data`][rfc2397].
 Note: When using `http`, it is advisable to use the verification option to ensure the contents haven't been modified.
+      * **httpHeaders** (list of lists of strings): specifies a list of headers.
+Each header is represented by a list of two strings, where the first string is the header name, and the second is its value.
+Example: `["Keep-Alive", "300"]`.
+Note: applicable for `http` and `https` source schemes only.
       * **_verification_** (object): options related to the verification of the config.
         * **_hash_** (string): the hash of the config, in the form `<type>-<value>` where type is `sha512`.
   * **_timeouts_** (object): options relating to `http` timeouts when fetching files over `http` or `https`.